+You are well on the way with the first step.
 The internet can help you find just about anything, including opportunities to hunt.
 Here is a handy website that lets you find local hunting clubs based upon state and zip code.
-You can also search out groups on social media like Facebook.
-The right people will help mentor you to avoid the big problems of hunting without experience.
+You can also search for groups on social media like Facebook.
+The right people will help mentor you to avoid the challenges of hunting without experience.

 Know Before You Go

-Find out what you want to hunt beforehand.
+Determine what you want to hunt beforehand.
 Different game and different seasons appeal to different people.
-Some may enjoy the cold stillness of deer hunting, while others may prefer the active searching of grouse hunting.
-This also plays further into the type of firearms, clothing and other gear you’ll need to hunt.
+This is completely up to your personal preference.
+Some may enjoy the cold stillness of deer hunting, while others may prefer the active search for grouse or other birds.
+This also plays further into the type of firearms, clothing, and other gear you’ll need.

-Once you know what you want to hunt and when, search out a resource for gear.
-Searches like “gear list for deer hunting” or “bird hunting deer list” can give you an idea what types of equipment you need.
+Once you know what, and when, you want to hunt, search out a resource for gear.
+Searches like “gear list for deer hunting” or “bird hunting gear list” can give you an idea what types of equipment you need.
 Some types of hunting, such as backcountry or bow hunting, are more gear intensive and require more specialized equipment and skills.
-Examples of this include binoculars for long distance scouting, or additional layers for November deer hunting.
+Examples include binoculars for long distance or nighttime scouting, and additional layers for the colder months.

-After you know when and what you want to hunt, spend some time reading up on regulations for hunting.
-Some states may require hunter’s safety, or other regulations, such as permits or lottery systems for tags.
-It is important to follow all regulations regarding hunting.
-Fines from a game warden are no way to start off your hunting career.
+Once you know what and when you want to hunt, spend some time reading up on local laws and regulations.
+Some states may require a hunter’s safety course, or other regulations, such as permits or lottery systems for tags.
+It is important to carefully follow all regulations.
+Fines from a game warden are not a fun way to start off your hunting career.
 Even if you are without experience, the rules still apply.

 Get in Gear